 This was Hitchcock's first whodunnit.
 At the same time Hitchcock directed this film, he also directed a German-language version, called Mary, using the same sets.
 That version starred Alfred Abel, who played Joh Fredersen in Metropolis.

 This work exhibits the following tropes:

-- Ambiguously Gay / Depraved Homosexual: According to the script, Fane's motive was a desire to conceal his Mixed Ancestry.
+- Ambiguously Gay: According to the script, Fane's motive was a desire to conceal his mixed ancestry.
 However, as played on the screen, it looks a lot more like Fane was trying to conceal his sexuality.
 Fane as an actor specializes in female impersonation, and is called a "100% he-woman" by another actor.
 Actor Esme Percy plays Fane as an effeminate, nearly Camp Gay stereotype.
 The scene where Fane is questioned by Menier as he's putting on woman's makeup has an effect not unlike The Reveal with Anthony Perkins in Psycho thirty years later.